Ubhi Immigration

 Understanding the Student Visa (Subclass 500)

-• Pursue full-time study in a CRICOS-registered course
+• Enroll in a full-time CRICOS-registered course in Australia

-• Get work rights of up to 48 hours per fortnight during study terms, and unlimited hours during official breaks
+• Work up to 48 hours per fortnight during study periods and unlimited hours during official course breaks

-• Include dependent children and eligible partners in your application
+• Include eligible family members (partner and dependent children) in your application

 Student Visa Requirements